IRA Charitable Rollover

 On December 18, 2015, legislation was passed permanently extending the Charitable IRA allowing Americans age 70½ and older to transfer up to $100,000 per year from IRAs to charity—without incurring federal income taxes today or estate and income taxes in the future.
 If married, each spouse can transfer up to $100,000 from his or her IRA annually.

-To help you help your clients, we’ve highlighted some important points regarding this new legislation:
+To help, we’ve highlighted some important points regarding this legislation:

 - Gifts to donor advised funds, split-interest gifts like CGAs and CRTs, supporting organizations, and private foundations do not qualify for this federal tax exemption.